System environment (Hostname, DNS etc)

 If you want to access email from clients such as thunderbird, just use these settings:

-IMAP server: myvps.com
+IMAP server: mail.myvps.com

 IMAP port: 143